marpat03/Sales-Power-BI-Project/README.md

 6. 2019 is an unfinished year for the company, but has already shown a promising start.
 Despite having the highest revenue for January and February alone, the overall revenue is still lower compared to 2018's January-February performance.

 ## Tools Used:
-- Google Colab - Python 3
+- Google Colab (Python 3) = to clean and manipulate datasets
 - Power BI - to create an interactive dashboard
 - Github - to document the project